 Demi Pairs are free au pairs and go through similar agencies and checks.
 They provide 25 hours per week in child care and light housework in exchange for room and board.
 Usually your demi pair will also get a part time job.
 Like au pairs, their level of experience and qualifications differ greatly from individual to individual so be sure to choose an agency that can find you the right candidate and then arrange Skype hook ups to chat and get to know her.

 Grandparents are a viable option for some families to provide care for their children.
 The Government has recognised that there’s been a significant increase in parents turning to their parents or in laws to watch their children.
 Financial arrangements are subject to agreement between both the parent and the caregiving grandparent, however some grandparents may be eligible for Government support with the Grandparent Child Care Benefit.
 For more information click here.

-Your registered child care provider will be required to be compliant with child care laws in Australia.
+Your registered childcare provider must be compliant with child care laws in Australia.
 Your nanny or au pair won’t know what those even are.
 When sending your child out of the home, check that the government is doing their job and that you get a good “feel” for the provider: